Gathering Your Documents

-You need that paperwork to prove your income, so you can show your mortgage loan officer you can afford the home you want, and get the house.
+You need paperwork to prove your income, so you can show your mortgage loan officer you can afford the home you want and get the house.
 There are several ways to go about this.

 A full documentation loan means you have proof of everything — income and assets — that you’ve put down on your application.
 For your earning history, that’s:

 - Last 2 years of tax returns